CraftAcademyLabs/ca_course/guides/react_checkout_guide/11_finializing_on_the_client_side.md

 };
 ```

-Add a new asyncronous function to handle the finalize order
+Add a new asynchronous function to handle the finalize order

 ```js
 	async finalizeOrder() {